Fantasy Islands: The Tide has Changed on the Function and Form or Kitchen Islands

 Leave no Stone Unturned

-Sometimes, Eggleston says, all it takes to update the island is a new kitchen countertop installation.
+Sometimes, Eggleston says, all it takes to update the island is a new countertop.
 He says, “The island can become a pivotal design piece in the kitchen and the greater room that it’s a part of.
 The details make the island stand apart.”

 He says that granite is still the most popular kind of countertop, with manmade solid-surface quartz-based materials made by Cambria and Silestone requested almost as often.